primeroIMS/primero/app/controllers/api/v2/docs/flags/id/patch.md

 **Authentication** : YES

-**Authorization** : The user must be authorized to flag records in Primero.1
+**Authorization** : The user must be authorized to flag records in Primero.

 **Parameters** :